Configuring a Site-to-Site IPsec VPN¶

 What is IPsec¶

-There are two types of IPsec VPN capabilities in pfSense, site to site and remote access (mobile).
+There are two types of IPsec VPN capabilities in pfSense software, site to site and remote access (mobile).

 Site to Site VPN Explained¶